 Both of these need to be updated every year and kept in your safe deposit box.
 A second copy should be with documents at your house.

-The University of Idaho Extension Service has a very detailed form.
+The University of Idaho Extension Service has a very detailed form to write a letter of last instruction.
 It walks you through each of the categories and how quickly items need to be addressed: Who to notify and when, bank accounts, insurance, safe deposit box (where is the key?), cars, where to find personal papers like diplomas and baptismal certificates, household items you wish to give away and to whom, even funeral details.
 If it is not covered by this template, it probably doesn’t need to be included.
 You can download the pdf here: http://www.extension.uidaho.edu/detail.aspx?IDnum=2636

 BoomerBaggage.com, a site with a lot of information about financial planning for Boomers, has a much less detailed template that is a good starting point. (https://boomerbaggage.com/letter-final-instructions/